Mohammad-Elahi/MetaQuest_XRHeadTracker_Pro/README.md

 XR Head Tracker Pro is a professional research tool developed at the Vodafone Chair for Mobile Communications Systems at TU Dresden.
 This Android NDK C++ application leverages the [Meta OpenXR SDK](https://developers.meta.com/horizon/downloads/package/oculus-openxr-mobile-sdk/) to capture and log head-tracking data from Meta Quest headsets, featuring real-time Passthrough visualization.
 This app collects head-tracking information while allowing users to maintain awareness of their physical surroundings through the Quest's Passthrough technology.
 The application stores motion data as a CSV file directly on the device, providing researchers and developers with easy access to movement analysis while maintaining the visual context of the real-world environment.

 ## Key Features:
-1. Real-time head tracking,
+1. Real-time head tracking
-2. Passthrough visualization,
+2. Passthrough visualization
-3. CSV data export,
+3. CSV data export
-4. Voice Annotation,
+4. Voice Annotation

 For technical support or inquiries: mohammad.elahi@mailbox.tu-dresden.de